ArkadiYoskovitz/framework-oriented-programming/README.md

 > Don't expose lower dependencies to upper levels.
 Wrap them!

 ### 5. Internal by default
 If you're using **Swift**, congrats :tada:, you get this for free.
-All components are by default `internal` and they won't be visible form other frameworks unless you specify it with the `public` modifier.
+All components are by default `internal` and they won't be visible from other frameworks unless you specify it with the `public` modifier.
 As soon as you start *"consuming"* your frameworks you'll figure out which components have to be `public`.
 In case of **Objective-C** keep the headers private in the target headers configuration and make `public` only these that must be visible.
 When a component is `public` the developers that are depending on that frameworks feel the *"freedom"* and *"flexibility"* that leads to a misuse and coupling with private code.

 > Make framework components internal by default and make public only these needed.